PreciousChicken/blog/content/posts/forget-me-block-msg-time-store.md

 date: 2020-07-13T15:21:35+01:00
 tags: ["ethereum", "blockchain", "solidity" ]
 categories: ["Research"]
-description: "Research into using the Ethereum blockchain for data preservation."
+description: "Research into using the Ethereum blockchain for digital preservation."
 draft: false
 ---